 The Executive Directors’ service contracts are also available for inspection at the Company’s registered office.

 The Company does not place a term limit on a Director’s service, as all continuing Directors will present themselves for annual re-election by shareholders at the Company’s Annual General Meetings (AGMs).

-The Chairman, with the support of the Company Secretary, is responsible for the induction of new Directors and the ongoing development of all Directors.
+The Chairman, with the support of the Company Secretary, is responsible for the induction of new Directors and the ongoing training and development of all Directors.
 New Directors receive a full, formal and tailored induction on joining the Board, designed to provide an understanding of the Group’s business, governance and key stakeholders.
 The induction process includes site visits, meetings with key individuals, and briefings on key business, legal and regulatory issues facing the Group.